alyulina/spoon-billed-sandpiper/README.md

-This repository provides some of the associated computer code for the manuscript
+This repository provides some of the associated computer code for the manuscript (see also https://github.com/konczal/SBS)

 **Konczal M. et al.** _Population genomics of the critically endangered spoon-billed sandpiper_.